Mirror symmetry for log Calabi-Yau surfaces I: The canonical scattering diagram

 \begin{example} Continuing with Example \ref{M05more}, note that the pair $(Y,D)$ can be obtained from the toric pair $(\oY,\oD)$ defined by the fan $\bar\Sigma$ with rays generated by $(1,0)$, $(1,1)$, $(0,1)$, $(-1,0)$ and $(0,-1)$, corresponding to $\oD_1,\ldots,\oD_5$, by blowing up one point on each of $\oD_4$ and $\oD_5$.
 This description determines $\ofoD_0$ and hence $\ofoD$.
 One can check this description agrees with that given in Example \ref{M05more} for $\foD^{\can}$, see e.g.\ \cite{GPS09}, Example 1.6 for a similar computation. \end{example}

-Now suppose we have a scattering diagram $\foD$ for $(B,\Sigma), P, \varphi,\fom_P$ as in Definition \ref{nufoDdef}, and suppose that $\foD$ satisfies the hypotheses of that definition, and that $\nu(\foD)$ is a scattering diagram in the sense of Definition \ref{scatdiagQdef}.
-(For example, by Proposition \ref{relatingcanandscatter}, $\foD=\foD^{\can}$ satisfies these assumptions.)
-For $I\subset P$ an ideal with $\sqrt{I}=J$, we now have deformations $X^o_{I,\foD}$ and $\oX^o_{I,{\nu(\ofoD)}}$.
+Returning to the situation of Assumptions \ref{GSassumptions2}, suppose in addition that $\nu(\foD)$ is a scattering diagram in the sense of Definition \ref{scatdiagQdef}.
+(For example, by Theorem \ref{relatingcanandscatter}, $\foD=\foD^{\can}$ satisfies these assumptions.)
+For $I\subset P$ an ideal with $\sqrt{I}=J$, we now have deformations $X^o_{I,\foD}$ and $\oX^o_{I,{\nu(\foD)}}$.
 The latter scheme is glued from open sets

-along open sets identified with $\Spec \overline{R}_{\bar\sigma, \bar\sigma,I}$.
+along open sets identified with $\Spec \overline{R}_{\bar\sigma,I}$.
 Here we are decorating the rings coming from the data on $\oB$ with bars as before, while we maintain the notation $R_{\rho,I}$, etc., for those rings coming from the data on $B$.